Capture of Stuff Redoubt: Somme fortifications, 1915

 On the Western Front, General Erich Falkenhayn Chief of the General Staff at Oberste Heeresleitung (OHL) instituted a construction plan in January 1915, by which the western armies would be provided with field fortifications, built to a common system to economise on infantry, while offensive operations were conducted on the Eastern Front.
 Barbed-wire obstacles had been enlarged from one belt 5–10 yd wide to two belts 30 yd wide and about 15 yd apart.
 The front line had been increased from one trench to three, 150–200 yd apart, the first trench (Kampfgraben) to be occupied by sentry groups, the second (Wohngraben) to accommodate the front-trench garrison and the third trench for local reserves.

 The trenches were to be traversed and have sentry-posts in concrete recesses built into the parapet.
 Dugouts were to be deepened from 6–9 ft to 20–30 ft, 50 yd apart and large enough for 25 men.
-An intermediate line of strong points (the Stützpunktlinie) about 1000 yd behind the front line was also be built.
+An intermediate line of strong points (the Stützpunktlinie) about 1000 yd behind the front line was also built.
 Communication trenches were to be dug back to the reserve position, renamed the second position, which was as well-built and wired as the first line.
 The second position was built beyond the range of Allied field artillery, to force an attacker to stop and move field artillery forward before assaulting the line.

 German artillery was organised in a series of sperrfeuerstreifen (barrage sectors); each infantry officer was expected to know the batteries covering his section of the front line and the batteries ready to engage fleeting targets.
 A telephone system was built, with lines buried 6 ft deep for 5 mi behind the front line, to connect the front line to the artillery.
 The Somme defences had two inherent weaknesses which the rebuilding had not remedied.
 The front trenches were on a forward slope, lined by white chalk from the subsoil and easily seen by ground observers.
 The defences were crowded towards the front trench, with a regiment having two battalions near the front trench system and the reserve battalion divided between the Stützpunktlinie and the second line, all within 2000 yd of the front line.